silk-us/Silk-iSCSI/readme.md

 ```

 ### Example usage:
-Please see the [Command Refence](./Documents/Command_Reference.md) for a full explination of the exported commands.
+Please see the [Command Refence](./Documents/Command_Reference.md) for a full explanation of the exported commands.